mariomttz/neovim-configuration/README.md

 - With the file explorer ["nvim-tree.lua"](https://github.com/nvim-tree/nvim-tree.lua) it will be much easier to find what you were looking for.
 - We add color to files with ["nvim-treesitter"](https://github.com/nvim-treesitter/nvim-treesitter).
 - Move like a ninja with ["SJ - Search and Jump"](https://github.com/woosaaahh/sj.nvim).
+- Now the dashboard is more beautiful than before.

 ## 🛠 Installation
 You can install this configuration in the way you find more comfortable, in case you already have more experience in this.
 Otherwise, you should go to `~/.config/` and execute the following commands in your terminal: